 - Machine Learning in Natural Language Processing, lecture at the St. Louis Machine Learning and Data Science meetup, 15 May 2013.
 (Slides)

 - Regional and Minority Languages in Social Media, lecture at the Illinois High School Translation Competition, University of Illinois EU Center, 2 May 2013.

 - Indigenous Tweets, Visible Voices, and Technology, panel discussion at SXSW '13, Austin, Texas, with Kara Andrade, Maite Goñi, and Peter Rohloff, 9 March 2013.
-(Paper, Live Tweets, Slides)
+(Paper, Live Tweets, Slides, Audio)

 - Teangacha Mionlaigh sa Ré Dhigiteach: Tionchar na Meán Sóisialta, presented at the seminar "Ar Scáth a Chéile a Mhairimid", Baile Átha Cliath, 2 March 2013.
 (Slides, Audio (starts at 5:40))

 - Mionteangacha ar an Idirlíon: ag sárú na gconstaicí, video lecture at Féile Imbolc, Baile Bhúirne, Contae Chorcaí, 16 February 2013.
-(Slides)
+(Video, Slides)

 - Social media and revitalization of the Celtic languages, paper presented at the Symposium for the 20th anniversary of the European Charter for Regional or Minority Languages, 5 November 2012, University of Illinois at Urbana-Champaign.
 (Paper)

 - An Ríomhlóid Abú!, panel discussion with Ciarán Ó Bréartúin agus Séamus Ó Briain at Oireachtas na Samhna, Leitir Ceanainn, Dún na nGall, 2 November 2012.
 (Slides 1, Slides 2)